-Do you want to remove rust without using any powerful chemicals?
+Do you want to eliminate rust without using any powerful chemicals?
 Make a hole in your wall to run cables through?
 Buff something until you can see your own face in it?

 If so, you might be interested in buying a rotary tool.
 There are a million reasons to own one!
 With a steady hand and a little practice, you can engrave just about anything you like, plus they’re also great for small tasks like polishing or detailed cutting.